 If you’re looking for a well-rounded meal that takes minimal time and effort, blackened salmon is a great option.
 Not only is this baked salmon recipe extremely good for you, but it’s also delicious and easy to make.

-There are many different ways to prepare this dish.
-The salmon seasoning I use most often is a combination of smoked paprika, salt, pepper, garlic powder, onion powder, oregano, and chili powder to taste.
-For a mildly spicy salmon just use a touch of chili powder and if you like things spicy, bump it up or consider using cayenne or ancho chili powder which are both spicier.
+- Spices and Seasoning: The blackening seasoning I use most often combines smoked paprika, salt, pepper, garlic powder, onion powder, oregano, and chili powder to taste.
+For a mildly spicy salmon, use a touch of chili powder.
+If you like things spicier, bump it up or consider using cayenne pepper or ancho chili powder too.
 This spice rub also works great on chicken, pork, shrimp, and vegetables.
 Cajun seasoning would also work for a similar flavor.

 Side Dishes for Blackened Salmon